-Dylan manages investment portfolios for individual and family accounts.
-He has spent the majority of his career advising families on strategies to allocate capital to meet their goals.
-Dylan’s investment perspective is informed by his experience in wealth management, as well as his former role in strategic financial planning and analysis for athenahealth, Inc. He firmly believes that capital allocation benefits when incorporated with human values.
-Dylan has experience in asset allocation, equity research, alternative asset due diligence, and sustainable investment analysis from his previous roles at Loring, Wolcott & Coolidge LLC and Algonquin Advisors LLC.
+Dylan helps families reach their goals.
+His work is informed by his experience in both the wealth management and the healthcare IT industries.
+Dylan has experience in asset allocation, financial planning, equity research, alternative asset due diligence, and sustainable investment analysis from his previous roles at Loring, Wolcott & Coolidge, LLC and Algonquin Advisors, LLC.

-Dylan has been a volunteer organizing member of the Sustainable Investment Committee at the Boston Security Analyst Society, and a volunteer mentor at YearUp and Minds Matter.
-Dylan is a proud father, a CFA® charterholder, and a graduate of Bowdoin College.
+Dylan is a member of the Boston Security Analyst Society and has been a volunteer mentor at YearUp and Minds Matter.
+Dylan is a dad, a CFA® charterholder, and a graduate of Bowdoin College.

 LISA CHIOFFI, CFA